hkbakke/zfssnap/README.md

           hourly: 24
           daily: 7
           weekly: 5
+See the example configuration file for more information.

 ## Usage
 zfssnap works with the concept of policies.
 These are defined in the YAML based